 Patchman server.
 The Report contains the Host’s Operating System, and lists

-of the installed Packages and enabled Repositories on a Host.
+of the installed Packages and enabled Repositories on the Host.
 The Patchman

 server processes and records the list of Packages and Repositories contained in

 An OSGroup is a collection of OS’s.
-For example, an OSGroup named “Debian 8” would be comprised of the following OS’s:
+For example, an OSGroup named “Ubuntu 18.04” would be comprised of the following OS’s:

 Likewise, an OSGroup named “CentOS 7” would be made up of the following OS’s: